orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 Your own web app does the following:

-- include `orbeon-embedding.jar` under `WEB-INF/lib`
+1. Include `orbeon-embedding.jar` and `slf4j-api-1.7.7.jar` under `WEB-INF/lib`
-- setup a filter in `WEB-INF/lib`
+2. Setup the filter in your `web.xml` per the snippet below.
-- call the embedding API when producing a page
+3. Call the embedding API when producing a page, as done in the example below.

 This is a typical filter configuration: